 Using MonsterInsights Forms, you can simplify both the forms tracking setup process and viewing form metrics reports.
 The setup process takes just a few clicks, and form reports appear directly inside your WordPress dashboard.

 That’s it!
-You’ve completed the setup process in literally 2 clicks!
+You’ve completed the setup process.

-From here on out, MonsterInsights Forms will automatically start tracking your Gravity Forms conversions.
+You don’t need any further configuration.
+From here on out, MonsterInsights will automatically start tracking your Gravity Forms conversions.

 However, you’ll need to wait for a while to view your reports because Google Analytics takes 24 to 48 hours normally to track events like form actions.

-Now, let’s see how to view the form conversion reports.
+Let’s take a look at how to view the form conversion reports.

-How to View Gravity Forms Conversion Reports
+How to View Your Gravity Forms Event Tracking Report

 This lets you view your forms’ real-time metrics directly inside your WordPress dashboard without needing to navigate away from your WordPress admin area.

 In order to view your forms conversion reports, you’ll need to go to Insights » Reports » Forms.
-There, you can see the Overview Report of your entire site.